-Probiotics associated with reduced risk of diarrhea from antibiotic use: studyMay 8th, 2012 in Medications /
+Probiotics associated with reduced risk of diarrhea from antibiotic use: studyMay 8, 2012 in Medicine & Health / Medications

 Consumption of probiotics (live microorganisms, which may occur naturally in foods such as yogurt, intended to confer a health benefit when consumed) is associated with a reduced risk of antibiotic-associated diarrhea, a common adverse effect of antibiotic use, according to a review and meta-analysis of previous studies published in the May 9 issue of JAMA.